Student Handbook

 ADVISORY

-The flex period on “A” day is designated for our Advisory program.
-The purpose of the TGS Advisory is to provide an environment that personalizes the school community through learning about the school, learning about oneself, developing inner resources, increasing student accountability and responsibility, and learning from one another in a smaller group setting.
+TGS Advisory period is to provide an environment that personalizes the school community through learning about the school, learning about oneself, developing inner resources, increasing student accountability and responsibility, and learning from one another in a smaller group setting.

 Age of Majority